Parramatta: Climate

 Parramatta has a humid subtropical climate (Köppen climate classification: Cfa) with mild to cool, somewhat short winters and warm to usually hot summers, alongside moderate rainfall spread throughout the year.

 Summer maximum temperatures are quite variable, often reaching above 35 C, on average 13.1 days in the summer season, and sometimes remaining in the low 20s, especially after a cold front or a sea breeze, such as the southerly buster.
-Northwesterlies can occasionally bring hot winds from the desert that can raise temperatures higher than 40 C mostly from November to February, and sometimes above 44 C in January and early February during severe heatwaves.
+Northwesterlies can occasionally bring hot winds from the desert that can raise temperatures higher than 40 C mostly from November to February, and sometimes above 44 C in January severe heatwaves.
 The record highest temperature (since 1967) was 47.0 C on 4 January 2020.
 Parramatta is warmer than Sydney CBD in the summer due to the urban heat island effect and its inland location.
 In extreme cases though, it can be 5–10 C-change warmer than Sydney, especially when sea breezes do not penetrate inland on hot summer and spring days.
 For example, on 28 November 2009, the city reached 29.3 C, while Parramatta reached 39.0 C, almost 10 C-change higher.
+In the summer, Parramatta, among other places in western Sydney, can often be the hottest place in the world because of the Blue Mountains trapping hot air in the region, in addition to the UHI effect.

 Rainfall is slightly higher during the first three months of the year because the anticlockwise-rotating subtropical high is to the south of the country, thereby allowing moist easterlies from the Tasman Sea to penetrate the city.
 The second half of the year tends to be drier (late winter/spring) since the subtropical high is to the north of the city, thus permitting dry westerlies from the interior to dominate.
 Drier winters are also owed to its position on the leeward side of the Great Dividing Range, which block westerly cold fronts (that are more common in late winter) and thus would become foehn winds, whereby allowing decent amount of sunny days and relatively low precipitation in that period.
 Thunderstorms are common in the months from early spring to early autumn, occasionally quite severe thunderstorms can occur.
 Snow is virtually unknown, having been recorded only in 1836 and 1896 Parrammatta gets 106.6 days of clear skies annually.

 Depending on the wind direction, summer weather may be humid or dry, though the humidity is mostly in the comfortable range, with the late summer/autumn period having a higher average humidity than late winter/early spring.